Center for the Professional Education of Teachers

 What makes a skilled reader?

-One of the leading researchers of early language development and its connection to later literacy, Dr. Hollis Scarborough, developed in 2001 what he termed the Reading Rope, which helps us articulate the specific skills readers need to have in order to be proficient.
+One of the leading researchers of early language development and its connection to later literacy, Dr. Hollis Scarborough, developed in 2001 what she termed the Reading Rope, which helps us articulate the specific skills readers need to have in order to be proficient.
 The rope consists of lower and upper strands, with the upper strand focusing on language comprehension, and the lower strand emphasizing word recognition.

 All these micro skills start to work together through practice and repetition, so that these skills can become instinctive.
 Ideally, over time, language comprehension becomes more strategic and weaves together with word recognition to produce a skilled reader.